-Between the years of 2015-2016 the Vancouver Hackspace the board of directors ( names removed ) as well as a few other members ( names removed ) destroyed the existing community that took years to create.
+Vancouver Hackspace (VHS) used to be a place where people could ask questions and get help with their projects while helping out others.
+Now new people asking questions, at best, get ignored and worst ridiculed.
+After 2015 the Vancouver Hackspace the board of directors ( names removed ) as well as a few other members ( names removed ) created a toxic environment that destroyed the existing community that took years to create.

 Good, energetic, people will succeed anywhere.
-VHS is a handicap that prevent even good people from achieving success.
+VHS is a handicap that prevents even good people from achieving success.
 Your projects will wither and die at VHS.

-This is a list of the alternatives to The Vancouver Hackspace (VHS).
-This list was last updated on 2016-Oct-13.
+This is a list of the alternatives to The Vancouver Hackspace (VHS) as well as a collection of resources.
 Pull requests greatly appreciated.

 - The Egg Arts Foundation - The Egg Arts Foundation.
 TheEgg art incubator is a year-round interactive art workshop and gathering place for the Vancouver Burning Man community.
 5,000 sq ft studio has a wide variety of tools, technology, and fun distractions - a great place to build your art project, host a fundraiser, or have a meeting.
 TheEgg is volunteer-driven and free for everyone.

-- Vancouver Mini Maker Faire - One Giant show and tell for the Maker and Hacker comunity.
+- Vancouver Mini Maker Faire - One Giant show and tell for the Maker and Hacker community.
 One of my favorite events of the year. , ,

-- Open Hardware Summit - Not techinically in vancouver but close by in Portland.
+- Open Hardware Summit - Not technically in Vancouver but close by in Portland.
 Annual event.

 - HackerNest Vancouver Tech Socials - HackerNest Tech Socials are a fun, relaxed way to connect with your local tech community.
 Atmosphere: chill, friendly, unpretentious, agenda-free (no sales pitch, yo), and brimming with UltraSmart(TM) people.